Productivity

 <verification_criteria>

-- Plan structure: Valid YAML, required fields present, unique task IDs, valid status values
+- Plan: Valid YAML, required fields, unique task IDs, valid status values

-- DAG: No circular dependencies, all dependency IDs exist
+- DAG: No circular deps, all dep IDs exist

-- Task quality: Valid agent assignments, failure_modes for high/medium tasks, verification/acceptance criteria present, valid priority/status
+- Tasks: Valid agent assignments, failure_modes for high/medium tasks, verification present

 </verification_criteria>